Trump delays decision on whether to end Sudan sanctions

 Share via Email

-WASHINGTON — The Trump administration is giving itself three more months to decide whether to permanently lift sanctions on Sudan.
+WASHINGTON — The Trump administration delayed its decision Tuesday on whether to permanently lift sanctions on Sudan, giving itself three more months to determine whether the African country's government has made enough progress after decades of isolation, war and abuses.

-Just before leaving office, former President Barack Obama temporarily lifted sanctions on Sudan in a move that was to become permanent on Wednesday if it wasn't reversed by President Donald Trump.
-The Obama administration justifying lifting the 1990s-era sanctions by citing improved counterterrorism efforts and other progress in Sudan.
+Just before leaving office in January, former President Barack Obama issued an executive order lifting decades-old Sudan sanctions on a probationary basis.
+Temporary sanctions relief took effect immediately, and was to become permanent on Wednesday unless the Trump administration acted to stop it.

-Trump's new executive order delays the final decision about whether to lift the sanctions permanently until October.
-That's short of the full-year delay that dozens of lawmakers had been urging.
+President Donald Trump, in a new executive order issued Tuesday, moved that deadline back by three months, while keeping the temporary sanctions relief in place in the meantime.
+That means that the Sudan sanctions will permanently expire on October 13 unless the administration acts to snap them back into place.